datasciencecampus/somalia_census_support_public_application/README.md

 The training data needs to be processed and outputted as `.npy` files when first uploaded to GCP.
 This is done in the `1_premodelling_notebook.py`.

 ## Getting set-up (GCP):

-This project is being developed in Google Cloud Platform (GCP), and so instructions are specific to this environment.
-A determined user can hopefully generalise these across other tools.

 Users should clone the repo within their personal GCP notebooks, which are accessed via the Vertex AI Workbench.